 - For each transfer course, obtain the course description and the title of the textbook used in the course. - Identify and contact a professor who teaches a similar course at Penn.
 If a similar course is not offered at Penn, identify and contact a professor whose areas of expertise are in the general area of the course to be transferred.
-The professor will need to certify that the course is of similar level to an existing graduate course offered at Penn. - Submit a petition, which requires the Penn professor's signature, to the Graduate Program Coordinator, who will convey it to the Master's Program Chair for approval.
+The professor will need to certify that the course is of similar level to an existing graduate course offered at Penn. - Submit a petition (see "Course Transfer Credit" under in the Penn Engineering Graduate Student Handbook), which requires the Penn professor's signature, to the Graduate Program Coordinator, who will convey it to the Master's Program Chair for approval.
 Attach to the petition a copy of the student's final transcript from the other institution.